taming-the-state-in-react/taming-the-state-in-react/manuscript/foreword/faq.md

 # FAQ

-- how to get updates?
+- how to get updates? twitter announcements and email list announments and then it will be updated on the course platform to redownload

 - how to support? visit my about page to see ways to support me, in general i would be very grateful if you would spread good word when you enjoyed reading the book